BlythePollard/Shreddit/spec.md

 TO DO
- 1) dynamic route for locations
+- dynamic route for locations
-        - X set up location select from page
-        - figure out how to grab activities by location to display on location page
+        --- Now working, but dynamic URL is not! how to use parameterized location for URL?
+- incorrect login information leading to error page- nomethoderror for          nilclass
+- enforce if_logged_in before_actions for necessary controller actions
+    ----before_actions working, flash notice not working when rerouting to home page
+- clean up user journey- what makes sense, what looks good, what doesn't?

+DONE
- 2) X figure out how to do a top ten list
+- figure out how to do a top ten list
         ---- just did scope and list for 10 most recent
- 3) enforce if_logged_in before_actions for necessary controller actions
-    ----before_actions working, flash notice not working when rerouting to home page
- 4) clean up user journey- what makes sense, what looks good, what doesn't?

 New Notes: